chuckstack/chuckstack.github.io/src-ls/success-hr.md

 The current 'norm' in web-scale technology stacks has made the world a difficult place.
 It keeps innovation beyond the reach of the every-day person.
 We, members of chuck-stack, have lived in technology for the last 20 years, and we can barely contribute in this world of web-scale complexity.

 The chuck-stack focuses on the needs of small and medium organizations.
-Web-scale complexity has no value in these organizations.
+Web-scale complexity has little to no value in these organizations.
 Web-scale tooling requires too many experts and too much effort.

 We need thinly veiled systems that are easy for humans to operate and reason about.